negrinho/sane_tikz/tutorial.md

 Create the representation of the axes.
 Note that they are grouped together.
 A formatting string is used to create a line segment with an arrowhead.
-See `formatting` for other possible options.
+See `formatting` for other options.
 ```
 axes = [
    stz.line_segment(x_start_cs, x_end_cs, s_fmt),